coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. flag:: Printing Unfocused

-   This option controls whether unfocused goals are displayed.
+   This flag controls whether unfocused goals are displayed.
 Such goals are created by focusing other goals with bullets (see :ref:`bullets` or :ref:`curly braces <curly-braces>`).
 It is off by default.

 .. flag:: Printing Dependent Evars Line

-   This option controls the printing of the “(dependent evars: …)” information after each tactic.
+   This flag controls the printing of the “(dependent evars: …)” information after each tactic.
 The information is used by the Prooftree tool in Proof General. (https://askra.de/software/prooftree)